Meet The Board

 has been in clinical practice for more than 25 years.
 She is a past president of PAGPS and is in private practice seeing individuals and couples and running groups.
 She has run groups for graduate students and taught group psychotherapy courses at the Philadelphia College of Osteopathic Medicine, Drexel University and Philadelphia University.
 She has also facilitated groups in her past positions at The Belmont Center’s Eating Disorders Program, The Renfrew Center, and in consultation at Fox Chase Cancer Center.
 She has presented on varied subjects, including; couples therapy; family conversations about cancer; and the experience of “typical” siblings of developmentally disabled people.

 is a Psychiatric Clinical Nurse Specialist in private practice in Delaware County for 40+ years.
 In addition, for 20 years, Shari facilitated groups for people living with cancer and for their family members at the Cancer Support Community of Philadelphia (formerly The Wellness Community), and she continues to work with families living with chronic and life-threatening disease.
-In addition to working with individuals and couples, she currently runs two therapy groups, an intergenerational women’s group and a group for moms of young children, and is a Clinical Associate at the University of Pennsylvania School of Medicine where she teaches Group.
-Shari has been a Board Member of AGPA, has served for six years as Co-Chair of the AGPA Special Interest Group Task Force and is past president of the American Psychiatric Nurses Association – Pennsylvania Chapter.
+In addition to working with individuals and couples, she currently runs two intergenerational Women’s Psychotherapy Groups and an online support group for Ukrainian Therapists.
+Shari has been a Board Member of AGPA twice, served for six years as Co-Chair of the AGPA Special Interest Group Task Force, is currently the Co-Chair of the AGPA Fellowship Committee and is past president of the American Psychiatric Nurses Association – Pennsylvania Chapter.
+She has been a member of PAGPS for over 40 years, has been on the Board for seven years and is currently the Program Committee Chair.

 is a clinical social worker in practice for over 35 years.
 Working primarily with children and youth, he is currently conducting two ongoing, co-ed psychotherapy groups for high school aged adolescents within his private practice in Bryn Mawr.
 He also divides his time between the Benchmark School in Media, PA, a private school for children with language based learning disabilities, where he has been a supervisor since 1987, and Bryn Mawr College Graduate School of Social Work and Social Research, where he is an adjunct faculty member teaching five courses annually.
 Tom is a Fellow of the American Group Psychotherapy Association and is national co-chair of the Child and Adolescent Special Interest Group.
 He has been on the Board of PAGPS since 2005.